Privacy policy

 • The newsletters contain a so-called “web beacon”, i.e. a pixel-sized file that is retrieved from our server when the newsletter is opened or, if we use a delivery service provider, from their server.
 Within the scope of this retrieval, technical information such as information on the browser and your system, as well as your IP address and the time of the retrieval, are initially collected.
 This information is used for the technical improvement of our newsletter on the basis of the technical data or the target groups and their reading behaviour on the basis of their retrieval locations (which can be determined with the help of the IP address) or the access times.
 This analysis also includes determining whether the newsletters are opened, when they are opened and which links are clicked.
 This information is assigned to the individual newsletter recipients and stored in their profiles until they are deleted.
 The analyses help us to recognise the reading habits of our users and to adapt our content to them or to send different content according to the interests of our users.
 The measurement of opening rates and click rates as well as storage of the measurement results in the profiles of the users; Legal basis: Consent (Art.
 6 para.
 1 p.
 1 lit. a) DSGVO).

-• Mailchimp: Email sending and email marketing platform; Service provider: Rocket Science Group, LLC, 675 Ponce De Leon Ave NE #5000, Atlanta, GA 30308, USA; Legal basis: Legitimate interests (Art.
+• Mailchimp: Email sending and email marketing platform; Service provider: Rocket Science Group, LLC, 675 Ponce De Leon Ave NE #5000, Atlanta, GA 30308, USA; Legal basis: Consent (Art.
 6 para.
 1 p.
-1 lit. f) DSGVO); Website: https://mailchimp.com; Data protection statement: https://mailchimp.com/legal/; Contractual processing agreement: https://mailchimp.com/legal/; Standard contractual clauses (guaranteeing the level of data protection in the case of processing in third countries): Inclusion in the contractual processing agreement; Further information: Special security measures: https://mailchimp.com/help/Mailchimp-european-data-transfers/.
+1 lit. a) DSGVO); Website: https://mailchimp.com ; Data protection statement: https://mailchimp.com/legal/ ; Contractual processing agreement: https://mailchimp.com/legal/ ; Standard contractual clauses (guaranteeing the level of data protection in the case of processing in third countries): Inclusion in the contractual processing agreement; Further information: Special security measures: https://mailchimp.com/help/Mailchimp-european-data-transfers/ .

 Plugins and embedded features and content